-This section looks at what to do if you have paid too much tax on your wages and what the time limits are for making a claim.
+This section looks at what to do if you have paid too much tax on your wages.

-First, though, we look briefly at HMRC’s P800 tax calculation process, which may mean you do not need to claim a repayment, as HMRC will issue any repayment automatically.
+First, though, we look briefly at HM Revenue & Customs' (HMRC) P800 tax calculation process, which may mean you do not need to claim a repayment, as HMRC will issue any repayment automatically.
 If you have not received a P800 tax calculation from HMRC, and you have overpaid tax, you will need to make a claim for a tax repayment.

 Your employer gives HMRC details of how much income you have received, how much tax you have paid and the value of any benefits-in-kind you have received during the tax year.

 Using this information, HMRC carry out an automatic reconciliation at the end of each tax year to work out whether or not you have paid the right amount of tax, based on the information they hold.
 If HMRC think you have not paid the right amount of tax, they send you a P800 tax calculation.
 This calculation will show you what tax HMRC think you should have paid.

 You must always check your P800 tax calculation carefully, as HMRC may not have all the information they need to calculate your tax correctly, or they may have inaccurate information.
 For example, they may not have information on certain employment expenses on which you are entitled to tax relief.

-If you are due a repayment of tax your P800 should tell you whether you can claim your refund online, using your personal tax account, or whether HMRC will send you a cheque.
+If you are due a repayment of tax your P800 should tell you whether you can claim your refund online, using your Personal Tax Account, or whether HMRC will send you a cheque.
 If you can claim your refund online, but do not do this within 45 days, HMRC should send you a cheque.
 Remember they will send this to the address they have for you on file.
 Make sure it is the correct one.

 If HMRC think you have not paid enough tax, they will write to you explaining that they intend to collect the underpaid tax through your tax code or telling you how you can repay it to them.